 Eg: Accounts receivable are assets.

 9. Difference between trial balance and a balance sheet?

 Trail balance is a sheet with all the list of balances in a ledger account and is used to check the mathematical accuracy in recording and posting.
 A balance sheet is a statement that shows all the assets and liabilities and equity of a company and is used to ascertain its financial position on a particular date.

 10. What is the Possible Way for a Company to Show Positive Cash Flows and Still, be in trouble?

 It is an unsustainable improvement in working capital and includes a lack of income going forward in the pipeline.

-The very common error in accounting are-error of omission, errors of commission, errors of opinion, and compensating error.
+The very common errors in accounting are errors of omission, errors of commission, errors of opinion, and compensating errors.

 12. Difference between inactive and dormant accounts?

 Inactive accounts are the account that is closed and will not be used in the future.
 Dormant accounts verbally are not currently functioning but they may be used in the future.